Law - Political Science - Administration

 Presentation

-The law of obligations, a fundamental and abundant discipline, is at the heart of the legal phenomenon of which it constitutes the major key to analysis and understanding.
-This course provides a unique complement to the general civil law program taught in L2, allowing the acquisition and reinforcement of essential knowledge that is indispensable for following more specialized courses, preparing for various examinations or competitions, and, more generally, for practicing a legal profession.
+Contract law, a fundamental and multifaceted discipline, lies at the heart of the legal system, providing a key to its analysis and understanding.
+This course provides a unique complement to the general civil law program taught in the second year, enabling students to acquire and reinforce the essential knowledge required to pursue more specialized studies, prepare for various exams or competitive examinations, and, more generally, practice a legal profession.

 Read more